m-lamonaca/programming-notes/DotNet/C#/LINQ.md

 ### Query Expressions

 All query expressions are required to begin with a `from` clause, which specifies the source of the query.
 The final part of the query is a `select` (or `group`) clause.
-This determines the final output of the query and its sytem type.
+This determines the final output of the query and its system type.

 ```cs
 // query expression